 Our Top Tips for Choosing Your Perfect Wedding Venue

-Choosing your wedding venue will be one of the biggest decisions you’ll make as an engaged couple, so it’s good to start considering your options right away.
+Choosing your wedding venue will be one of the most significant decisions you’ll make as an engaged couple, so it’s good to start considering your options right away.
 If you’re not sure where to hold your wedding, we’ve got some top tips to help you decide.
 The wedding venue will influence your vendors, budget, décor, and even attire.
 Here, we break down everything you need to know when weighing different options.

 You don’t want to spend more than 50% of your total wedding budget on your venue.
-Rushing into contracts before you have all of the figures in front of you may not leave a lot left in your budget and you’ll have to figure out what to cut out to compensate for overspending.
+Rushing into contracts before you have all of the figures in front of you may not leave a lot left in your budget, and you’ll have to figure out what to cut out to compensate for overspending.

 When considering a location, most couples pick somewhere that is either near to where they currently live.
 Or a place where either the bride or groom grew up.
 This is especially important to remember if you want a church wedding.
 Because you will need to either still be living within the Parish or have a family connection to that church.